MerlinBrasil/dztools/README.md

 ## dzconverter

-When trading with Dukascopy you probably also want to use their historical price data.
-In case you already have them available in your local .cache folder(with bi5 file extension) this converter creates *.bar files which Zorro can use for trading and testing.
+When trading with Dukascopy you probably also want to use their historical price data within Zorro.
+In case you already have some assets/instruments of them available in your local .cache folder(with bi5 file extension), this converter creates *.bar files which Zorro can use for trading and testing.

 ## General installation